baiwei0427/TCP-Incast/README.md

 People
 ==========

-Wei Bai (baiwei0427@gmail.com) and Prof. Kai Chen
+Wei Bai (baiwei0427@gmail.com)

 Department of Computer Science and Engineering, Hong Kong University of Science and Technology

+Prof. Kai Chen

+Department of Computer Science and Engineering, Hong Kong University of Science and Technology

 Haitao Wu

-Microsoft Redmond (previous Wireless and Networking Group in Microsoft Research Asia)
+Microsoft Redmond (previous in Wireless and Networking Group, Microsoft Research Asia)

 References
 =========